girlbossceo/conduwuit/docs/differences.md

 ## Performance:
 - Concurrency support for key fetching for faster remote room joins and room joins that will error less frequently
-- Send `Cache-Control` response header with `immutable` and 1 year cache length for all media requests to instruct clients to cache media, and reduce server load from media requests that could be otherwise cached
+- Send `Cache-Control` response header with `immutable` and 1 year cache length for all media requests (download and thumbnail) to instruct clients to cache media, and reduce server load from media requests that could be otherwise cached
 - Add feature flags and config options to enable/build with zstd, brotli, and/or gzip HTTP body compression (response and request)
 - Eliminate all usage of the thread-blocking `getaddrinfo(3)` call upon DNS queries, significantly improving federation latency/ping and cache DNS results (NXDOMAINs, successful queries, etc) using hickory-dns / hickory-resolver
 - Vastly improve RocksDB default settings to use new features that help with performance significantly, uses settings tailored to SSDs, various ways to tweak RocksDB, and a conduwuit setting to tell RocksDB to use settings that are tailored to HDDs or slow spinning rust storage or buggy filesystems.